gerpark/ftsim/docs/source/config.rst

       * 60  LE at workstation
       * 95  LE picked and left the workstation

-The table ``le`` is not updated, not used anymore.
-All information about the LE  is stored in the table Task.
+The table ``le`` is not changed during runtime, all information about the LE  is stored in the table Task.

 The remaining tables are about statistics, the times for each Taskorder are written into